 Spanish corporate income tax (CIT) law does not provide for a thin capitalisation regime, but has an interest-stripping regime limiting the deductibility of net interest expenses to 30 per cent of adjusted operating profits (roughly speaking, earnings before interest, taxes, depreciation and amortisation (EBITDA)) in a given fiscal year, with a \in 1 million floor.
-The excess difference could benefit from a carry-over for an indefinite period of time.
-Where a taxpayer incurs net interest expenses not exceeding this \in 1 million floor, the difference between such interest cost and the floor amount will increase the applicable 'cap room' in the five subsequent years.
-These rules must be tested at a group level where the Spanish borrower belongs to a Spanish fiscal unity (subject to the anti-leveraged buyout (LBO) rules described below).
+The excess difference could benefit from a carry-over for an indefinite period.
+Where a taxpayer incurs net interest expenses not exceeding the \in 1 million floor, the difference between the interest cost and the floor amount will increase the applicable 'cap room' in the five subsequent years.
+These rules must be tested at a group level where the Spanish borrower belongs to a Spanish fiscal unity (subject to the anti-LBO rules described below).

 The existence of a Spanish fiscal unity could have certain advantages.
-In general, a leveraged holding company may be able to shelter taxable income obtained by its subsidiaries belonging to the Spanish fiscal unity against interest expenses incurred at the holding company level.
-Furthermore, dividends received by such a holding company from its qualifying subsidiaries not belonging to the fiscal unity2 (to the extent they benefit from the Spanish participation exemption regime)3 would be treated as additional EBITDA for purposes of the interest-stripping regime.
+In general, a leveraged holding company may be able to shelter taxable income obtained by its subsidiaries belonging to the Spanish fiscal unity against interest expenses incurred at the holding company level.^[1]